opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/braintree/HOSTED-FIELDS/README.md

 * Paypal support

 ## Known Issues
-* Card Refunds currently fail if initiated before they are sent to Settlement.
+* Card refunds will fail if initiated before they are sent to Settlement.
 * Workaround manual process of refunding in Braintree based on failed transactions in OPF, then manual update of stuck OPF transaction.

 ## Planned Backlog Items